ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 - :math:`Date_{planting}^{min}` and :math:`Date_{planting}^{max}` are the minimum and maximum planting dates in the Northern Hemisphere; the corresponding dates in the Southern Hemisphere are shifted by 6 months.
 (See Sect. :numref:`Planting`.)
 - :math:`T_{p}` and :math:`T_{p}^{ min }` are crop-specific average and coldest planting temperatures, respectively.
 (See Sect. :numref:`Planting`.)
 - :math:`GDD_{min}` is a threshold describing the coolest historical climate a patch can have had in order for a crop to be sown there; see Sect. :numref:`Planting` for details.
 - :math:`GDD_{mat}` is the heat unit index, in units of accumulated growing degree-days, a crop needs to reach maturity.
-Heat unit index can be "boosted" to the Phase 3 (grain fill) threshold value if it is below that threshold but maximum leaf area index has been reached; see Sect. :numref:`Grain fill`.
 - :math:`mxmat` is the maximum growing season length (days past planting), at which harvest occurs even if heat unit index has not reached :math:`GDD_{mat}`.
 - :math:`z_{top}^{\max }` is the maximum top-of-canopy height of a crop (see Sect. :numref:`Vegetation Structure`).
 - SLA is specific leaf area (see Chapter :numref:`rst_Photosynthetic Capacity`).